helix-foundation/currency/contracts/governance/README.md

   - Only proposer of the root hash can respond to a challenge.
   - The challenge must exist.
   - The challenge response time must not be over.
-  - The account must have the claimed balance.
+  - The account must have the claimed ECO voting power.
+See [getPastVotes](../currency/README.md#getpastvotes).
   - The Merkle proof must verify correctly
   - If the index is 0, the cumulative `_sum` must be zero
   - The left and right neighbors of the challenged index must be consistent